opencog/atomspace/opencog/query/README.md

           (Link (Glob "head") (Foo) (Glob "tail"))
           (Link (Glob "head") (Bar) (Glob "tail"))))
 ```
-   So if the `Foo` clause was matched, the existance of a `Bar` clause
+   So if the `Foo` clause was matched, the existence of a `Bar` clause
    can be trivially verified.

  * API change: Instead of returning results wrapped in a huge SetLink,